-Warmer-than-normal SSTs in the tropical and subtropical Atlantic during the January-March time period are associated with a weaker-than-normal subtropical high and reduced trade wind strength during the boreal spring (Knaff 1997).
-Positive SSTs in January-March are correlated with weaker trade winds and weaker upper tropospheric westerly winds, lower-than-normal sea level pressures and above-normal SSTs in the tropical Atlantic during the following August-October period (Figure 4).
+Warmer-than-normal SSTs in the subtropical and mid-latitude eastern North Atlantic during the April-May time period are associated with a weaker-than-normal subtropical high and reduced trade wind strength during the boreal spring (Knaff 1997).
+These warmer-than-normal SSTs in April-May are also correlated with weaker trade winds and weaker upper tropospheric westerly winds, lower-than-normal sea level pressure and above-normal SSTs in the tropical Atlantic during the following August-October period (Figure 4).
 All three of these August-October features are commonly associated with active Atlantic basin hurricane seasons, through reductions in vertical wind shear, increased vertical instability and increased mid-tropospheric moisture, respectively.
-Predictor 1 correlates quite strongly (r =0.54) with ACE from 1982-2019.
-Predictor 1 also strongly correlates (r = 0.61) with August-October values of the Atlantic Meridional Mode (AMM) (Kossin and Vimont 2007) over the period from 1982-2019.
+Predictor 1 rank correlates quite strongly (r = 0.58) with ACE from 1982-2019.
+Predictor 1 also strongly correlates (r = 0.66) with August-October values of the Atlantic Meridional Mode (AMM) (Kossin and Vimont 2007) over the period from 1982-2019.
 The AMM has been shown to impact Atlantic hurricane activity through alterations in the position and intensity of the Atlantic Inter-Tropical Convergence Zone (ITCZ).
 Changes in the Atlantic ITCZ bring about changes in tropical Atlantic vertical and horizontal wind shear patterns and in tropical Atlantic SST patterns.

 Predictor 2.
-January-March 200 hPa U in the Subtropical North Atlantic (+)
+May SLP in the Subtropical North Atlantic (-)